CodeOfDark/CTF-Writeups/RTN/2021/Crypto/ssssecret/README.md

 sudo apt install ssss
 ```

-and try to fix the key by the combining it using this command.
+Ok, lets try to fix the key by using ssss combine with this command.

 ```bash
 ssss-combine -t 5 -D